 Jump To Section

-What Is the Circular Flow Model?
+What Is the Circular Flow Model in Economics?

 The circular flow model is an economic model that shows the flow of money through the economy.
 The most common form of this model shows the circular flow of income between the household sector and the business sector.
 Between the two are the product market and the resource market.

-The 4 Factors of Production
+4 Factors of Production

-There are four types of resources, known as factors of production.
+In economics, there are four types of resources, known as factors of production.
 Each factor of production has a unique type of payment associated with it, called factor payments.

-Costs, Revenue, and Consumer Spending Relate to the Circular Flow Model?
+How Do Costs, Revenue, and Consumer Spending Relate to the Circular Flow Model?

 In the simple circular flow model of the free market, money flows in the opposite direction.